Devices - sensors - communicating physical properties to observers.

-An instrument can be defined as a device that communicates a physical property to an observer.
+An instrument - or sensor - can be defined as a device that communicates a physical property to an observer.
 The observer can be a data acquisition system, a process control system and/or in the end a human observer.

 Physical Property - Measured Medium

 Typical properties to measure are temperature, speed, flow .. and many more.

 Some properties - like temperature - are relatively easy to measure.
 Others - like blood sugar - requires more advanced sensor technology.